RomanLut/hx_espnow_rc/doc/mapping.md

 **channel** is target channel.

-#### AXIS_SWITCH_LEFT and AXIS_SWITCH_RIGHT
+#### AXIS_SWITCH_LEFT and AXIS_SWITCH_RIGHT, AXIS_SWITCH_DOWN and AXIS_SWITCH_TOP

 `"op": { "name" : "AXIS_SWITCH_LEFT", "parm" : "AXIS4", "channel" : 5 }`

 `"op": { "name" : "AXIS_SWITCH_RIGHT", "parm" : "AXIS4", "channel" : 6 }`

-Theese actions are used to implement switches using self-sentering axis.
+Theese actions are used to implement switches using celf-sentering axis.
 Channel value is switched between 1000/2000 values when axis is moved to specified direction.

 This way axis works as two independent switches.